 Action 5 - Technology - Metrics 1.6, 3.5, 3.7 - Based on data from the California School Dashboard, all students are 7.4 points below standard in ELA.
 This was an increase of 8.5 points from the previous school year.
 In math, students are 40.7 points below standard.
 This was an increase of 7.1 points from the previous years.
 Unduplicated subgroups all showed an increase in scores from the previous year.
 Based on master schedules, 100% of students had access full access to all programs and services including, but not limited to, extended learning opportunities, extended day through ASES, and AVID.
 Qualifying students will also have the opportunity to have services through the Migrant and GATE programs.
 Based on local data and master schedules, all students including unduplicated pupils had full access to a broad course of study.
-Local data indicates that students are making progress in math, reading, and foundational skills.

 Action 6 - STEAM Instruction - Metrics 1.6, 3.5, 3.7 - Based on data from the California School Dashboard, all students are 7.4 points below standard in ELA.
 This was an increase of 8.5 points from the previous school year.
 In math, students are 40.7 points below standard.
 This was an increase of 7.1 points from the previous years.
 Unduplicated subgroups all showed an increase in scores from the previous year.
 Based on master schedules, 100% of students had access full access to all programs and services including, but not limited to, extended learning opportunities, extended day through ASES, and AVID.
 Qualifying students will also have the opportunity to have services through the Migrant and GATE programs.
 Based on local data and master schedules, all students including unduplicated pupils had full access to a broad course of study.
-Local data indicates that students are making progress in math, reading, and foundational skills.

 Action 7 - Gifted and Talented Education GATE - Metrics 1.6, 3.5, 3.7 - Based on data from the California School Dashboard, all students are 7.4 points below standard in ELA.
 This was an increase of 8.5 points from the previous school year.
 In math, students are 40.7 points below standard.
 This was an increase of 7.1 points from the previous years.
 Unduplicated subgroups all showed an increase in scores from the previous year.
 Based on master schedules, 100% of students had access full access to all programs and services including, but not limited to, extended learning opportunities, extended day through ASES, and AVID.
 Qualifying students will also have the opportunity to have services through the Migrant and GATE programs.
 Based on local data and master schedules, all students including unduplicated pupils had full access to a broad course of study.
-Local data indicates that students are making progress in math, reading, and foundational skills.

 Action 8 - Technology Equipment/Infrastructure - Metrics 1.6, 3.5, 3.7 - Based on data from the California School Dashboard, all students are 7.4 points below standard in ELA.
 This was an increase of 8.5 points from the previous school year.
 In math, students are 40.7 points below standard.
 This was an increase of 7.1 points from the previous years.
 Unduplicated subgroups all showed an increase in scores from the previous year.
 Based on master schedules, 100% of students had access full access to all programs and services including, but not limited to, extended learning opportunities, extended day through ASES, and AVID.
 Qualifying students will also have the opportunity to have services through the Migrant and GATE programs.
 Based on local data and master schedules, all students including unduplicated pupils had full access to a broad course of study.
-Local data indicates that students are making progress in math, reading, and foundational skills.